cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

 If you don't have access to a virtual machine with the required features, it's recommended you work in a pair with another student who does.

 **Time required**.
-This lab is designed to be challenging, and you may not complete all tasks within the allocated two-hour session.
+This lab is intended to be challenging, and you may not complete all tasks within the allocated two-hour session.
 If you don't finish, we encourage you to continue working through the remaining exercises in your own time.
 If you have any questions or need clarification, feel free to ask the lab facilitators during next week's session.